A Distributed Algorithm for High-Dimension Convex Quadratically Constrained Quadratic Programs: Algorithm Description

 By focusing on box constraints for the generic set $\mathbb{X}_j$, and using the notation $[\mathbf{z}]_j$ to denote the $j$-th component of a vector $\mathbf{z}$, we can rewrite \eqref{eq: x decoupled optimality condition 1} and \eqref{eq: x decoupled optimality condition 2} component-wise as follows, for each $j = 1, \dots, n_1$:

 where the projection onto the box constraint set $\mathbb{X}_j$ can be expressed as:

-With \eqref{eq: x primal predictor update} and \eqref{eq: x primal corrector update}, in addition to the apparent benefits of updating the variables component-wise, which will allow massively parallel computing, the multiplications of $P_i \mathbf{x}^k$ and $P_i \mathbf{y}^{k+1}$, $i = 0, 1, \dots, m_1$ in \eqref{eq: x primal predictor update} and \eqref{eq: x primal corrector update} do not need to be carried out completely in each computing unit responsible for updating $y_j^{k+1}$ and $x_j^{k+1}$.
+With \eqref{eq: x primal predictor update} and \eqref{eq: x primal corrector update}, in addition to the apparent benefits of updating the variables component-wise, the multiplications of $P_i \mathbf{x}^k$ and $P_i \mathbf{y}^{k+1}$, $i = 0, 1, \dots, m_1$ in \eqref{eq: x primal predictor update} and \eqref{eq: x primal corrector update} do not need to be carried out completely in each computing unit responsible for updating $y_j^{k+1}$ and $x_j^{k+1}$.
 The multiplications can be divided into multiple sub-tasks, and each of them only needs the $j$-th column of matrices $P_i$'s and can be accomplished locally by each computing unit.
-Such an observation will allow distributed storage of the potentially huge-sized matrices.
 More detailed discussions of this point are provided in Section \ref{subsec: DS}.

 The update of the other primal variable, $\mathbf{u}^{k+1}$, can be performed in a similar fashion, which is to split into two steps by first introducing a predictor variable $\mathbf{v}^{k+1}$ for $\mathbf{u}^k$, followed by a corrector update: